 Other outputs of UNFPA in the area of GE, or rather responses to GBV/CRSV have been considerably directed at alleviating stigma against victims of CRSV.
 This work began in 2015 with baseline research on stigmatization of CRSV victims.
 Stigma alleviation has been approached by UNFPA CO from at least three different angles - youth theatre plays, work with the Inter-religious Council, and work in selected municipalities on implementation of stigma alleviation programme.
 Youth theatre plays iwere organized at 12 locations by the end of 2018 and initiatives in local communities supported.
 Key stakeholders from the selected three locations (Gorazde, Bijeljina, Sanski Most) have formed groups that have been presented with the key elements of the Stigma Alleviation Plan and have developed local action plans for alleviation of stigma in their respective communities.
 Implementation of said plans is planned for the following period.
 Apart from this, a promotional video was produced https://ba.unfpa.org/en/video/fighting-stigma-against-survivors-conflict-related-sexual-violence.
 Breakthrough results have been achieved in work with the IRC, as a Declaration on Denouncing stigma against CRSV survivors was prepared, publicly signed and announced in 2017.
 Cooperation with IRC continued into 2018 and a joint Manual of the Inter-religious Council in Bosnia and Herzegovina for members of the clergy working with survivors of conflict related sexual violence was produced and promoted.
 This was the first intervention of this kind in the world, as reported by stakeholders.
-The manual was created by psychotherapists and theologians together, and it looks at treatment of CRSV victims from both of these perspectives.
-It was reported that as a result of work with IRC and local communities, clergy of all four major faiths started engaging in local dialogue to prevent stigmatization of CRSV victims and ensure referral to relevant
+The manual was created by psychotherapists and theologians together, and it looks at treatment of CRSV victims form both of these perspectives.
+It was reported that as a result of work with IRC and local communities, clergy of all four major faiths started engaging in local dialogue to prevent stigmatization of CRSV victims and ensure referral to relevant services.
+According to some stakeholders, the work on stigma alleviation has also encouraged initiatives for